-In 1986 a local farmer, familiar with our 200 acre full service equestrian facility in Virginia, called the stable and said that he was going to shoot the Shetland pony living with his cows because she was eating all of the cows’ food.
+In 1986 a local farmer, called me and said that he was going to shoot the Shetland pony living with his cows because she was eating all of the cows’ food.
 However if I wanted her I could have her.
 I told him I would come as quickly as possible.
-So Penny, a red and white pinto pony, came to live on our farm for many years.
+So Penny, a red and white pinto pony, was our first rescue and lived many years at our stable.

 Since that time we have always made room for one or two horses that needed a home.